TooFuW/ETracker/README.md

 # EmailTracker

 A self-hosted email tracking tool.
-Embed invisible 1×1 pixels in your emails and know exactly when (and how many times) they are opened.
+Embed invisible 1×1 pixels in your emails and know exactly when they are opened - including the email client, IP address, country, and language of the opener.

 ---